Infrastructure as Code: Automated Deployments with Ansible

 elspeth@server$ docker ps -a # no sudo yay!
 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES bd3114e43f55 busybox "echo hello world" 12 minutes ago Exited (0) 6 seconds ago testcontainer elsepth@server$ docker logs testcontainer hello world hello world

-and we can see a new version of the container just ran.
+and we can see that a new version of the container just ran.

 You know, that’s worthy of a commit!